Aaron-Bopp/TIM/40_Evergreens/Your anxiety knows your insecurities better than you do.md

 As you are trying to deal with your [[anxiety]] you may start removing many perceived sources of [[anxiety]] to no success.
 This because the perceived causes of the anxiety are actually a sypmtom of a much deeper fear or insecurity.
 This is by design because your mind is [[Human's will find explanations for inexplainable things|finding explanations for an inexplainable thing]], and your anxiety is just a [[Rationalizations are defense-mechanisms against strong emotions| rationalization]] of these [[Complex emotions are intellectual understandings of primal urges|deeper emotions]] #TO/TEND/REFACTOR these three notes

-#TO/TEND/REFACTOR are these the same concept[[Your insecurity is just more avenues for your anxiety to take advantage of]]
+Discovering what deaper mechanism is behind your anxiety can be difficult task, for many it takes years of [[self-actualization|introspection]]

-One mechanism behind this is if your [[self|identity]] is severely repressed ([[Identity is your understanding of yourself vs your interaction with the world]]) If you do not have an accurate identity, then you will be feeling things without understanding them.
-This will generate a large amount of [[anxiety]] because you do not understand the sources of the feelings well enough to predict when and understand why they happen.
+If your [[self|identity]] is severely repressed you will interacting with the world with a massive blindspot: [[Identity is your understanding of yourself vs your interaction with the world]] You will be feeling things without understanding them.
+This will generates [[anxiety]] because you do not understand the sources of the feelings well enough to predict when and understand why they happen.
 For example, because [[Trans children will repress their dysphoria if they have been effectively taught it is unnaceptable]] [[transgender|trans]] children will often have lots of untrackable anxiety.

+Material insecurity can create this sensation: [[Insecure material conditions increase cognitive load and reduces outcomes]].
+In recent years this has taken the form of [[existential dread]] and [[climate change]] looms and billionaires grow ever richer, people fathom the peril we are in.
+This leads to increasing levels of [[anxiety]] and [[depression]] as people try to grapple with this uncurable anxiety: [[What is the cognitive effect of living in a unjust world|What is the cognitive effect of living in a unjust world?]]

 Another example, people who are mentally handicapped often have very deep [[anxiety]] because they do not have the ability to understand situations and thus aren't able to find the source of the situation and [[anxiety]]. #TO/EXPLORE/RESEARCH Mental handicaps affect on [[anxiety]].